16 Panel Skirt with Frill

 Pin and sew the panels together.

 1. You can join the panels to complete the full circle and join the frill in a flat circle.

-This is something like the approach to joining the waistband.
+• Mark the frill with pins into sixteen even divisions.
 Pin these points to each of the sixteen seams of the panels.
 Evenly gather the extra fabric of the frill to create darts between those points and pin before sewing.

+• Start at one edge and dart the fabric in as you go around the entire edge.
+It can be tricky to estimate how close and how much to dart so depending on how much you gather, you may end up using more fabric to complete the frill.
 When you get to the end of the skirt, leave extra fabric to allow for a final dart and seam allowance.
 The final side seam can then be made the full length of the skirt.

 Once you have the frill attached to the skirt you can add the waistband.

 Measure the opening of the skirt top.
 Cut a strip of fabric to that length with a bit extra for the seam.
-The width of the fabric should be able to fold over the elastic you will feed through and leave a seam allowance on both sides.
+The width of the fabric should be able to fold over the elastic you will feed through, and leave a seam allowance on both sides.

 Join the strip ends to make a flat loop.